niolabs/docs/docs/getting_started/locally.md

 1. Click the **Block Library** in the upper-right corner.
 2. In the Search box, enter the name of a block.
 As you type, the list is filtered.
 3. Click the **Install Block** button which resembles a cloud with a down arrow.
-4. Drag a block onto the canvas.
+4. Drag the block onto the canvas.
 5. Type the name of the block and click **Accept**.

 To add private blocks manually: